Red Lentil Curry

 Add some oil to your pot and then add in the onions, ginger and garlic and cook them down for 2 minutes until the onions are translucent.
 Then add in the celery and carrot and let everything cook down for 5 minutes.

-Rinse the lentils and then add them to the pot along with the curry paste and seasoning, mixing everything together.
+Rinse the lentils and then add them to the pot along with the curry paste and seasoning, stir everything together.
 Then add the broth and bring it all to a boil before turning it to low and letting it simmer for about 15 minutes.

 Once the lentils are soft and tender to your liking, the curry is done!
 You can top it off with some fresh cilantro and chilli flakes if you like.
 Enjoy it on its own or serve it with some rice.